openfisca/openfisca-doc/source/running-simulation.md

 # How to run a simulation

-You have an OpenFisca tax and benefits system and you want to calculate some legislation variables on people situations.
+When you have an OpenFisca tax and benefits system and you want to calculate some legislation variables on people situations, you need to create and run a new *Simulation*.

-OpenFisca will work the same if there is one Person or seven or seven million in the modelled situation.
+OpenFisca will work the same if there is one person or seven or seven million in the modelled situation.

-Nevertheless, you won't have the same experience defining those various situations sizes.
+Nevertheless, you won't have the same experience defining those various situations sizes and linking them to your simulation.
 So, multiple options could be used to describe this information:

 - either [test cases](./running-simulation.md#test-cases): you simulate the legislation for small number of situations
 - or [data](./running-simulation.md#data): you provide a population (survey with aggregated data, CSV files with bulk data, etc.) on which you want to apply the legislation.